zacLibaud/bADA55.github.io/index.md

 By taking the experts identified through the threshold method, we prioritize users whose contributions are quantifiable and whose knowledge is backed by substantial activity.
 Since they represent already 50% of the reviews, this refined subset serves as a sufficient and solid foundation and offers a focused lens for deeper analysis.

 #### Next Steps
-Given the significant influence of **Experts** on the review landscape, we will now focus our analysis on their reviews to better understand their impact on the platforms and their contentquality.
+Given the significant influence of **Experts** on the review landscape, we will now focus our analysis on their reviews to better understand their impact on the platforms and their content quality.

 # What language do they speak ?

-Now we're going to try and understand which languages these famous experts use in their reviews.
+First we're going to analyze which languages these famous experts use in their reviews.
 Maybe we could differentiate our two platforms using this criterion ?

 We utilized the powerful fastText library to analyze the language of our experts' reviews.
 We referred to this [comparison of language detection models](https://modelpredict.com/language-identification-survey) to evaluate various options. fastText stood out for its robust performance, ease of use, and the ability to handle large-scale data efficiently, making it an excellent choice for our analysis.
 Let's see the language of the experts reviews:
 {% include_relative figs/proportion_reviews_comparison.html %}